 Change up the type of content you’re using.
 Experiment with fun, interactive content like videos, quizzes, contests, and more.

 Another important tactic is to examine your customer demographics and determine which social media platform is the best to reach them on.
-If your customers skew older, you should focus on Facebook, while you should put more effort behind Instagram if your customer base is made up on Millennials and Gen Zers.
+If your customers skew older, you should focus on Facebook, while you should put more effort behind Instagram if your customer base is made up on millennials and Gen Zers.
 Once you have this information, it might be worth your while to put some spend behind social media ads which can be targeted at a specific demographic within a limited region.

 You might notice a trend here: unengaging content and overcommunication can deplete your email lists and social media followers, and it can also wreak havoc on any customers who opt in to receive mobile alerts from your brand.
 Mobile alerts add another wrinkle to this problem, though, since many people may find it intrusive to receive messages straight to their phones without a buffer like email or social media.